An almost 50-year fascination with China led Professor Steve Cohn, Charles W. and Arvilla S. Timme Chair in E...

 14. If Knox approves me, what happens next?

-Approval by Knox for permission to study abroad / off campus does not automatically admit a student into their requested program of study (with the exception of the Knox Barcelona, Besancon and Buenoes Aires programs, where the Knox application is the only one required and will be reveiwed by the faculty of the modern languages department).
+Approval by Knox for permission to study abroad / off campus does not automatically admit a student into their requested program of study (with the exception of the Knox Barcelona, Besancon and Buenoes Aires programs, where the Knox application is the only one required and will be reviewed by the faculty of the modern languages department).
 Approved students may begin the process of applying for admission into the program of their choice.
 Each program provider has a different process.
-Approved students may visit the Stellyes Center to review the next steps for their particular program (for example, IES, ACM and SIT have on-line application systems; DIS accepts a list of approved students directly from the Stellyes Center at Knox without a further application process, and so on).
+Approved students may visit the Stellyes Center to review the next steps for their particular program (for example, IES, ACM, CIEE and SIT have on-line application systems; DIS and FIE accept a list of approved students directly from the Stellyes Center at Knox and will reach out to students about next steps in their online application and information portals, and so on).
 Students should begin corresponding directly with their chosen program provider, watching closely for application guidelines and deadlines.

 15. What if Knox approves my application but the program provider does not?